tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - use of an MVVM framework like [Vue.js](https://vuejs.org) (which we covered in class) or [React](https://reactjs.org) is strongly encouraged
     - integrate some custom visualizations into your app using canvas or similar
     - use the [D3](https://d3js.org) visualization library
+    - utilize a cloud storage service such as Firebase in some way.
+There were several extra credit Firebase exercises this semester that could get you started

 ## III.
 Milestones
   - **Deliverable A** - Project proposal with working prototype - see myCourses for due date/time: